Iraqi Kurds cast their votes in historic referendum

 The Kurdistan Regional Government (KRG) which administers a semi-autonomous region in northern Iraq says the referendum will give it a mandate to achieve independence from Iraq.

-Ballot boxes are spread throughout Iraq's Kurdish regional areas in addition to the city of Kirkuk -- a flashpoint claimed by both the KRG and the Iraqi government.
+Ballot boxes are spread throughout Iraq's Kurdish regional areas, in addition to the city of Kirkuk -- a flashpoint claimed by both the KRG and the Iraqi government.

 On Sunday, Iran closed its air space to the autonomous Kurdistan region, after issuing several condemnations against the vote.

-Both Iran and Turkey have sizeable Kurdish minorities and fear a vote for independence in Iraq might galvanize movements in their countries.
+Both Iran and Turkey have sizable Kurdish minorities and fear a vote for independence in Iraq might galvanize movements in their countries.

+As polls opened Monday, the Turkish foreign ministry issued a statement calling the vote "illegitimate and null and void."

+The statement called on regional states to "refrain from recognizing the consequences of this illegitimate endeavor."
+It also warned that it would take legal measures to prevent "radical elements and terrorists" from attempting to exploit the situation to target its national security.

 The United States, United Kingdom and the United Nations have also warned the KRG against holding the referendum, citing fears that it could detract from the campaign against ISIS.